The National Airports Safeguarding Framework (NASF), and its associated guidelines, aim to:

 Protected airspace (NASF Guideline F)

 Structures such as buildings, cranes, and plume stacks and emissions, and even trees have the potential to create air safety hazards and compromise airport efficiency and capacity.
-Protection operational airspace is important to ensure aircraft safety and airport efficiency.
+Protection of operational airspace is important to ensure aircraft safety and airport efficiency.
 The NASF addresses protected airspace through Guideline F: Managing the Risk of Intrusions into the Protected Operational Airspace of Airports.

 The following NASF guidelines cover other, equally important, safety considerations for planning and development within airport environs: